Tides Need STEMMED: A Locally Operating Spatio-Temporal Mutually Exciting Point Process with Dynamic Network for Improving Opioid Overdose Death Prediction: Case Study: Opioid Overdose Deaths in Massachusetts

 \subsection{Data Overview and Preprocessing}

-We obtained individual-level death records ranging from January 1, 2015 to July 31, 2021, from the Massachusetts Registry of Vital Records and Statistics.
-We used International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-$10$-CM) codes to identify the five underlying causes of death related to opioid-overdose \citep{ahmad2022nchs}: T$40.1$ (Heroin), T$40.2$ (prescription opioids), T$40.3$ (Methadone), T$40.4$ (Fentanyl and its derivatives), and T$40.6$ (unspecified narcotics).
-In addition to the underlying causes of death, this dataset contains a subset of information appearing on decedents' death certificates, including location and time of death and other individual-level socioeconomic information such as age, gender, and race.
-The summary of this dataset is in Table~\ref{table: data_statistics}.
+We compiled our dataset from three data sources: (1) the Massachusetts Registry of Vital Records and Statistics (MA-RVRS), (2) the U.S. Census Bureau, and (3) the Substance Abuse and Mental Health Services Administration (SAMHSA).

-Additionally, we obtained county-level annual census reports ranging from $2014$ to $2021$ from the United States Census Bureau.
+From MA-RVRS, we obtained individual-level death records ranging from January 1, 2015 to April 30, 2022.
+We used International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-$10$-CM) codes to identify decedents under the three main underlying causes of death related to illicit opioid overdose \citep{ahmad2022nchs}, i.e., heroin, fentanyl and its derivatives, and psychostimulants.
+In addition to the underlying causes of death, we obtained a subset of information appearing on decedents' death certificates, including location and time of death and other individual-level socioeconomic information such as age, gender, and race.
+Over the study period, $15,584$ illicit OODs were recorded, with heroin, fentanyl, and psychostimulants accounting for $3,161$, $13,024$, and $8,638$ cases, respectively.
+More than half of these OODs involved more than one drug.
+Specifically, $47.37\%$ of OODs were attributed to a single drug type, $45.63\%$ to two drug types, and $7.05\%$ to all three drug types.
+Among all cities in MA, Boston represents the largest share at $14.26\%$ of OODs, followed by Worcester at $6.31\%$.
+Moreover, from the U.S. Census Bureau, we obtained city-level annual census reports ranging from $2014$ to $2022$.
 These data contain local socioeconomic features such as population, poverty level, and others.
-We further extracted opioid treatment programs directory from the Substance Abuse and Mental Health Services Administration (SAMHSA) database, which lists the name, address, and certification received date of the opioid treatment programs in MA.
+Finally, from SAMHSA we extracted the opioid treatment programs directory, which lists the name, address, and certification received date of the opioid treatment programs in MA.